Incredible Photos of 16 Most Beautiful Lakes in New Zealand

 #16 LAKE ROTOROA

-The beautiful alpine lake Lake Rotoroa is within the borders of Nelson Lakes National Park.
+The beautiful alpine lake Lake Rotoroa is within the borders of Nelson Lakes National Park which lies about 90 kilometers from Nelson.

 BASIC PACKING LIST FOR NEW ZEALAND